What can I do with Zoom?

 Pick your most important folders first to minimize initial indexing time.
 You can always add more later.

 I receive popup messages from PowerPoint when Zoom is indexing?

 This can happen once in a while when Zoom is still indexing presentations and generating thumbnails in the background.
 Zoom is using internal PowerPoint processes and some will create short-term popup messages that should disappear quickly.
 As soon as you are actively working with PowerPoint Zoom will stop indexing and no messages will appear.

-In the ‘configurations’ window you can tell Zoom to only index presentations when the Zoom application is running.
+In the ‘Settings’ window you can tell Zoom to only index presentations when the Zoom application is running.
 In this case it might take a short while to update the library when you’re starting Zoom but it wouldn’t prevent you from working with your slides right away.

 Why is it taking so long to save the new presentation I created?

 Zoom has to copy each slide from its original presentation to create the new file and then index all new slides to update its database.

 The larger your new presentation the longer saving will take.
 However, we are constantly working on improving the copying and indexing performance.

 I get a proxy server error when trying to install Zoom?